‘Transport for London!’

 We begin with the marriage of John Renshaw to Charlotte Lovell Raine on April 11th 1852 at St Marys Church Paddington.
 His father was given as Henry William Renshaw a coachman.
 Witnesses were William Rapley and Mary Ann Till.

-William Rapley had been a fellow servant with John in the house of Robert Allen, a merchant in the 1841 census.
+William Rapley had been a fellow servant with John in the house of Robert Allen, a merchant, at the time of 1841 census.
 Mary Ann Till was Charlotte’s step sister.
 John Renshaw was also a witness at the marriage of Charlotte’s sister Elizabeth in 1851.

 Soon after marriage, John and Charlotte Renshaw, emigrated to America, where a handwritten note was written and passed down the generations.